leaf-ai/studio-go-runner/docs/ci.md

 studio go runner is intended to run in resource intensive environments using GPU enabled machines and so providing a free publically hosted CI/CD platform is cost prohibitive.
 As an alternative, parties interested in studio go runner can make use of docker.io hosted images, c.f. https://hub.docker.com/repository/docker/leafai/studio-go-runner.
 Downstream deployment automation triggered by docker hub releases can be hosted on self provisioned Kubernetes provisioned cluster either within the cloud, or on private infrastructure.
 This allows testing to be done using the CI pipeline on both local laptops, workstations and in cloud or data center environments.
 The choice of docker.io as the registry for the resulting build images is due to its support of selectively exposing only public repositories from github accounts preserving privacy.

-This pipeline also supports the option to have an entirely self hosted pipeline is also available based upon the microk8s Kubernetes distribution.
+This pipeline also supports the option to have an entirely self hosted CI pipeline based upon the microk8s Kubernetes distribution.
 This style of pipeline is inteded to be used in circumstances where individuals with access to a single machine have limited internet bandwidth and so do not wish to host images on external services or hosts.

 This document contains instructions that can be used for hardware configurations that individual users to large scale enterprises can use without incuring monthly charges from third party providers.
 These instructions first detail how a docker.io or local microk8s registry can be setup to trigger builds on github commits.
 Instructions then detail how to make use of Keel, https://keel.sh/, to pull CI images into a cluster and run the pipeline.
 Finally this document describes the use of Uber's Makisu to deliver production images to the docker.io / quay.io image hosting service(s).  docker hub is used as this is the most reliable of the image registries that Makisu supports, quay.io could not be made to work for this step.